 The module contextualises later modern history by providing a framework in which major historical processes of the later modern era are studied on a world-wide scale.
-The module moves away from a eurocentric and narrative focus and provides more scope for historical approaches based on, among other things, culture, identity and environmental history.
-The central focus of the module is the rise of the modern, its diffusion and resistance to it.
-Central features are the Enlightenment, the rise of democracy, industrialisation, imperialism and political and cultural revolution.
+The module moves away from a eurocentric and narrative focus and provides more scope for historical approaches based on, among other things, culture, identity and power.

 Module Convenor: Professor Sarah Hodges